hadjShell/ReactLearningJourney/note.md

     * The `MyInput` component is declared using `forwardRef`. **This opts it into receiving the `inputRef` from above as the second `ref` argument** which is declared after `props`
     * `MyInput` itself passes the `ref` it received to the `<input>` inside of it

-  * In design systems, it is a common pattern for low-level components like buttons, inputs, and so on, to forward their refs to their DOM nodes.
+  * In design systems, it is a common pattern for low-level components like buttons, inputs, and so on, to forward their refs to their DOM nodes

   * You can expose component APIs via `useImperativeHandle` hook